 3. The North Shore is Really Rainy

-A lot of people assume that the North Shore is the best place to stay on Kauai because it’s so pretty up there.
+Many people assume that the North Shore is the best place to stay on Kauai because it’s so pretty.

-It’s true that it’s absolutely stunning with all the lush, tropical plants and majestic coastline.
+It’s indeed absolutely stunning with all the lush, tropical plants and majestic coastline.

 In fact, the amount of rain sometimes causes the road into Hanalei to close.
 So, if you’re staying up there, you might be stuck for several days until the road opens back up.